jamesmpark/art-gallery-application/README.md

 # Art Gallery

 Currently a work in progress to store all my artwork in once space.
-Masonary gallery for the archive and print store is coming soon :)
+Masonary grid gallery for the archive page and print store is coming soon :)